tluyben/better-starlite/README.md

 **Write SQLite syntax once, run on MySQL or PostgreSQL automatically!**

+**Translation Direction: SQLite → MySQL/PostgreSQL**

-The plugin system automatically translates SQLite schemas and queries to the target database's native syntax.
+The plugin system automatically translates SQLite schemas and queries TO the target database's native syntax.
+You write standard SQLite code, and the rewriters convert it to MySQL or PostgreSQL syntax on-the-fly.
+This is NOT the other way around - you don't write MySQL/PostgreSQL and get SQLite.

 ### MySQL Usage